| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 _(comment) expr just returns expression expr (useful for inserting inline comments in math expressions).

-run('pipeline)' executes the specified G'MIC pipeline as if it was called outside the currently evaluated expression.
+run('pipeline)' executes the G'MIC pipeline as if it was called outside the currently evaluated expression.

-set('variable_name',A) set the G'MIC variable $variable_name with the value of expression A. If A is a vector-valued variable, it is assumed to encode a string.
+set('variable_name',A) sets the G'MIC variable $variable_name with the value of expression A. If A is a vector variable, it is assumed to encode a string.

 store('variable_name',A,_w,_h,_d,_s,_is_compressed) transfers the data of vector A as a (w,h,d,s) image to the G'MIC variable $variable_name.
 Thus, the data becomes available outside the math expression (that is equivalent to using the regular command store, but directly in the math expression).